 - Work with your team to align on the complete brand experience.
 Prioritize the integration of online and offline/real-world experience.

 - Identify the types of printed material that can be used to enhance this experience (displays, signage, etc.)

-- Set performance goals (KPIs, key performance indicators) for your brand.
+- Set your brand’s performance goals and measure key performance indicators (KPIs).

-- Follow up and monitor those KPIs on a regular cadence to ensure you can act quickly on any negative or positive news.
+- Follow up and monitor those KPIs regularly to ensure you can act quickly on any negative or positive news.